talkable/talkable-docs/source/campaigns/campaign_types.rst

 goals for Advocates, they are more likely to increase their share rate.

 .. image:: /_static/img/campaign_types/tiered_rewards.png
-   :alt: Campaign Type - Tiered Rewards,
+   :alt: Campaign Type - Tiered Rewards
    :class: is-minimal